liisnele/kjsk/README.md

 1. clone the project
 2. open the project folder in terminal
 3. "npm install" to install packages
-4. "npm run" to run the program
+4. "npm run preview" to run the program